davars/sohop/README.md

 I use it to expose erstwhile intranet apps to the public internet while continuing to restrict access, and without having to configure authentication / authorization in the intranet apps themselves.
 They are installed as if they're still behind a firewall, and sohop handles auth / auth.
-This is a configuration that is tilted very much towards the usability end of the usability / security spectrum and may not be appropriate for your use-case.
+This is a configuration that is tilted very much towards the usability end of the usability / security spectrum and may not be appropriate for your use case.

 ## Assumptions